cclark20/disc-golf-data/README.md

 # pdga-scraper
-Scripts to scrape pdga and udisc live
+Scripts to get data from pdga and udisc live

 ## Setup
 ```